Degenerate Whittaker functionals for real reductive groups: Introduction

-For the groups in the second case of Theorem \ref{thm:determine} not every nilpotent orbit intersects $\Psi_{0}$, however if $\pi$ is irreducible then $\mathrm{An}\mathcal{V}\left( \pi\right) $ is the closure of a single nilpotent orbit (see \cite{JosVar}), and this allows us to deduce the second case from the following result that may be of independent interest.
+For the groups in part \eqref{it:detC} of Theorem \ref{thm:determine} not every nilpotent orbit intersects $\Psi_{0}$, however if $\pi$ is irreducible then $\mathrm{An}\mathcal{V}\left( \pi\right) $ is the closure of a single nilpotent orbit (see \cite{JosVar}), and this allows us to deduce part \eqref{it:detC} from the following result that may be of independent interest.

 \begin{introthm} Every nilpotent orbit ${\mathcal{O}}$ for a complex classical group is uniquely determined by $\overline{{\mathcal{O}}}\cap\Psi$. \end{introthm}